-The passports of Brits who are permanent residents in France should not be stamped but they will need to show proof of residency such as a carte de séjour, a receipt acknowledging the application for a carte de séjour or proof of residency such as utility bills – here’s what to do if your passport is stamped in error.
+The passports of Brits who are permanent residents in France should not be stamped but they will need to show proof of residency such as a carte de séjour, a receipt acknowledging the application for a carte de séjour or proof of residency such as utility bills on both entry and exit – here’s what to do if your passport is stamped in error.

 If you are entering France for a short holiday, visit to family or friends or trip to a second home you do not need a visa.
 However if you are moving to France to live or intending to stay longer than 90 days you will need either a visa or a residency permit – find out more HERE.